Building Valuable Relationships using Social Media Part 2: Converting users into potential customers

 This is a continuation on using social media to reach out to your current followers as well as make new connections.
 In the previous article, we highlighted how you can use social media to connect with potential business partners, clients, and vendors.
-Read more: Building Valuable Relationships using Social Media Part 1: Connecting with professionals and potential partners In this article, we offer you tips on how you can better manage your respective social media channels, both in terms of publishing relevant content and growing your following.
-This would be most useful for B2C companies.
+Read more: Building Valuable Relationships using Social Media Part 1: Connecting with professionals and potential partners.
+In this article, we offer you tips on how you can better manage your respective social media channels, both in terms of publishing relevant content, growing your following, and possibly converting them into customers.

 People want to see content that they are interested in.
 We are accustomed to scrolling through content very quickly, be it through looking through our Feeds on Facebook or reading tweets, it is important that your posts have catchy titles to generate interest that prompts the reader to click on the link.
 One great way to reach more followers would be using hashtags in Twitter and on your Facebook Pages.